Analytic solutions for the motion of spinning particles near spherically symmetric black holes and exotic compact objects

-{\em Discussion and outlooks.}-- The presented analytical solution for the motion of spinning test particles in Schwarzschild space-time can be taken ``as is'' to source gravitational-wave fluxes or to compute the gravitational self-force on the particle \cite{Warburton:2017sxk,Akcay:2019bvk,Mathews:2021rod,Skoupy:2021asz,Skoupy:2022adh,Skoupy:2023lih,Piovano:2020zin,Piovano:2021iwv,Piovano:2022ojl,Drummond:2023loz}.
-Another useful output will be to extend the solution to compute action variables and scattering orbits in order to compare to Effective one-body models and other approaches to the relativistic two-body problem \cite{Blanchet:2012at,Bern:2020buy,Akcay:2020qrj,Khalil:2023kep}.
+{\em Discussion and outlooks.}-- The presented analytical solution for the motion of spinning test particles in Schwarzschild space-time can be taken ``as is'' to source gravitational-wave fluxes or to compute the gravitational self-force on the particle \cite{Warburton:2017sxk,Akcay:2019bvk,Mathews:2021rod,Skoupy:2021asz,Skoupy:2022adh,Skoupy:2023lih,Piovano:2020zin,Piovano:2021iwv,Piovano:2022ojl,Drummond:2023wqc}.
+Another useful output will be to extend the solution to compute action variables and scattering orbits in order to compare to Effective one-body models \cite{Buonanno:1998gg,Akcay:2020qrj,Albertini:2023aol,Khalil:2023kep} and other approaches to the relativistic two-body problem \cite{Blanchet:2012at,Bern:2020buy}.
 The formulas provided in the notebooks along with this Letter can also be straightforwardly implemented into existing code-bases such as the BHPToolkit \cite{BHPToolkit}, thus providing an immediate impact in gravitational-wave modeling.
-In particular, this solution is a springboard to understand the radiation-reaction on the fully generic motion of spinning particles in {\em Kerr} space-time \cite{Witzany:2019nml,Drummond:2022efc,Drummond:2022xej}.
+In particular, this solution is a springboard to understand the radiation-reaction on the fully generic motion of spinning particles in {\em Kerr} space-time \cite{Witzany:2019nml,Drummond:2022efc,Drummond:2023wqc}.
+Indeed, we have recently constructed semi-analytical orbits of spinning particles near Kerr black holes by using the Hamilton-Jacobi formalism presented in Ref. \cite{Witzany:2019nml}, and it is proving important to have independently derived analytical formulas for validation, even if just for the Schwarzschild case.
 An important application will also be to use the quadratures in equations \eqref{eq:tauq}-\eqref{eq:psiq} to study deviations of the particle motion in modified gravities such as in Einstein-Gauss-Bonnet gravity \cite{Glavan:2019inb,Zhang:2020qew}, Horndeski and beyond-Horndeski theories \cite{Babichev:2017guv,Bakopoulos:2022csr}, or near boson stars~\cite{Kesden:2004qx,Macedo:2013jja,Diemer:2013zms,Brihaye:2014gua} and other exotic compact objects \cite{Cardoso:2019rvt}.